chenlx92/ipromps/README.md

 # Interaction ProMPs
 Interaction ProMPs generate a robot collaborative motion based on the prediction from a set of partial human motion observations.
 The approach also works in multi-task scenarios.
-We use EMG signals to enhance the task recognition.
+This package use EMG signals to enhance the task recognition.
-We not make sure if the EMG signals are correlated with robot motion and we will confirm it latter.
+Not make sure if the EMG signals are correlated with robot motion and we will confirm it latter.

 # Dependences
+Serveral package dependeces for this package.
+## ML packages:
 - Python >=2.6
 - NumPy
 - sklearn
 - SciPy >= 0.19.1
 - pandas

+## robotics packages:
+- openni_launch
+- aruco_hand_eye
+- openni_tracker

+## custom packages:
+- myo_driver
+- states_manager

-## upgrade scipy
+# upgrade scipy
 Need to upgrade the scipy especially to use the probability python module.
 1. Install the gfortran.
 Maybe need to install gfortran-5 as dependency.
 2. Upgrade the scipy with `sudo easy_install --upgrade scipy`
 (not sure need to upgrade the numpy with `sudo easy_install --upgrade numpy`)
 The reference tutorial is [ref](https://askubuntu.com/questions/682825/how-to-update-to-the-latest-numpy-and-scipy-on-ubuntu-14-04lts).

 # The package architecture
 ├── cfg